 - Model homes – Tour model homes to get fresh color ideas!
 These are colors picked by designers so you’ll see tried and true designer favorites and also color trends in model homes.

 - Home Shows – Visit your local home shows for interior color inspiration.

 - A friend’s home – Have you ever been to a friend’s home and just loved the color of her living room?
 Get the details from her – this color may just work in your home too!

 - Influencers!
 Head on over to Instagram – there are so many inspirational rooms there!
 Message the influencer what color his/her room is!
 Follow me on Instagram where I share behind the scenes decor tips!
 See all of my paint colors here.

 - Paint companies – Each year paint companies select a paint color as their ‘color of the year’.
 They also select a few supporting colors that will look good with it.
 This is a great way to be inspired by color!
-Behr’s Color of the Year is Blueprint, a gorgeous blue.
-PPG’s color of the year is Night Watch, a stunning deep green and Benjamin Moore’s color of the year is Metropolitan – a gorgeous gray.
+Sherwin Williams Color of the Year is Evergreen Fog, a gorgeous green.

 - Art and area rugs are great ways to be color inspired because they tend to combine several colors that coordinate.
 See the 60-30-10 color rule to help you select your color this way.

 - Buy paint fan decks so that you can research paint colors in your home from what the paint brands offer!
 I own many paint decks!
 One of my favorite paint brands is Sherwin Williams.
 You can buy a Sherwin Williams paint deck here, Benjamin Moore fan decks here and Behr paint decks here!

 Click on the images below to purchase your own paint decks!
 These are amazing color resources to have on hand!